Rare diseases of calcium and phosphate metabolism

 Pathologies

-Pathologies of bone metabolism- Hypophosphatasia , primary and secondary bone fragility in children.
+Bone metabolism disorders- Hypophosphatasia , primary and secondary bone fragility in children.

 Pathologies with hypophosphatemia- Hypophosphatemic rickets , phosphate diabetes and osteomalacia, hereditary hypophosphatemia, renal phosphate loss, tumor-induced osteomalacia, hypophosphatemias associated with fibrous dysplasia.